Executive Certificate in Leadership

-In an increasingly competitive marketplace, companies need to innovate not only in terms of new products and services, but also in the ways they design processes, practice and business models to compete in an increasingly global market.
+In today's competitive marketplace, businesses and organizations need to innovate not only in terms of new products and services, but also in the ways they design processes, practices and business models to compete in increasingly global markets.
 This course first debunks the myth of innovation by establishing what innovation “is” and “is not”.
 From this definition, leading innovation systems are examined and best practices established.
-Various construction innovations are then examined and benchmarked against these best practices in an effort to identify, shape and develop breakthrough products, services, processes and practices.
+Various innovations are then examined and benchmarked against these best practices in an effort to identify, shape and develop breakthrough products, services, processes and practices.

 - Recognize various types of innovation: product, process, service and business model innovation